-- Shoes must be worn properly at all times, including laces tied when applicable. - Girls may not wear high heels (except 5th/6th grade girls on Chapel Dress Days). - Shoes must have strapping or a body that holds the foot firmly. - Flip-flops may not be worn. - PK 1st graders must wear athletic shoes (or rubber sole Toms/Mary Janes) every day except special events. - Socks must be worn with athletic shoes. - Athletic shoes, casual tennis shoes such as Keds or Vans, and Chacos or similar style sandals may be worn on Mondays, Tuesdays, Thursdays, and Fridays. - Boots may be worn as long as they do not interfere with PE and/or recess. - Work boots, combat boots, hiking boots, furry shoes, and house shoes or any shoe with those appearances should not be worn. - Socks may not be worn with sandals on Chapel Dress Days. - Traditional croc-style shoes with the domed-holed toe may not be worn to school.
+- Shoes must be worn properly at all times, including laces tied when applicable. - Girls may not wear high heels (except 5th/6th grade girls on Chapel Dress Days). - Shoes must have strapping or a body that holds the foot firmly. - Rubber or plastic flip-flops or slides may not be worn. - PK 1st graders must wear athletic shoes (or rubber sole Toms/Mary Janes) every day except special events. - Socks must be worn with athletic shoes. - Athletic shoes, casual tennis shoes such as Keds or Vans, and Chacos or similar style sandals may be worn on Mondays, Tuesdays, Thursdays, and Fridays. - Boots may be worn as long as they do not interfere with PE and/or recess. - Work boots, combat boots, hiking boots, furry shoes, and house shoes or any shoe with those appearances should not be worn. - Traditional croc-style shoes with the domed-holed toe may not be worn to school.